varunoberoi/deepstream.io-website-old/pages/blog/writing-a-basic-arduino-client/index.md

 * Arduino can authenticate
 * Arduino can recieve events telling it to switch the LED on or off
 * Arduino can listen if any clients are subscribed to temperature events
-* Ardruino can send out the temperature whenever it changes
+* Arduino can send out the temperature whenever it changes
 * Bonus: Setup another client to recieve/send events

 # The board